fanlx2004/PMCT-master-tmp/README.md

-# A Provable Safety Metric for Autonomous Driving via PAC-Verified Deep Reinforcement Learning
+# A Provable Safety Metric for Autonomous Driving via Deep Reinforcement Learning and PAC Verification

 <!-- ABOUT THE PROJECT -->
 # Introduction of the Project

 ## About
-This project contains the source code and data for the paper titled "A Provable Safety Metric for Autonomous Driving via PAC-Verified Deep Reinforcement Learning".
+This project contains the source code and data for the paper titled "A Provable Safety Metric for Autonomous Driving via Deep Reinforcement Learning and PAC Verification".
 We propose a real-time automonous driving safety metric called Provable Minimum Collision Time (PMCT) that provably predict the minimum time to collision from the inputed initial state.

 ## Code Structure